Sensor-based Proximity Detection in the Face of Active Adversaries: Security of Co-Presence Detection Systems Under Context Manipulation

-\item \textit{Features-fusion}: The features of all sensor modalities are together fed to the classifier.
+\textbf{Features-fusion}.
+The features of all sensor modalities are together fed to the classifier (see Fig. \ref{fig:feature-fusion}).
 The decision of co-presence or non co-presence is made one-time only based on the output of the prediction model.
-This is the approach followed in prior work \cite{TruongPerCom14,ShresthaFC2014}.
+Prior work \cite{TruongPerCom14,ShresthaFC2014} implemented this fusion technique.